 - Arrays also have to function to work as dynamic arrays or static arrays.
 As we give dynamic range to the formula we can also make the Arrays variable.
 Dynamic arrays will have the functionality to include infinity number of rows and columns.
 In case if the arrays that we have defined are of a static type then they can only hold limited numbers of rows and columns as defined at the time of creating the array.

-Top 5 Different Types of Arrays in VBA Excel
+List of Top 5 Types of Arrays

 #1 – Static Arrays